 In genetic testing, a false positive means that a test result says that your dog has a health risk when they really don’t, which can cause unnecessary worry for you and your veterinarian.
 A false negative means that the test didn’t detect a health risk that your dog actually has.
 That causes false confidence and a missed opportunity to catch it early.

+It’s important to talk to your veterinarian about any genetic health risks your dog might have.
+Just because your dog has a genetic health risk doesn’t necessarily mean they’ll develop a disease.
 A specific genetic variant might have very little effect in one breed and a significant effect in another breed.
-By knowing your dog’s breed mix, as well as their genetic health risks, you and your veterinarian can develop a medical care plan that accounts for their unique health considerations.
+By knowing your dog’s breed mix, as well as their genetic health risks, you and your veterinarian can develop a care plan tailored to your dog’s unique needs.

-Learn more about how dog DNA testing works or read about Embark to see how we’re different from the competition
+Learn more about how dog DNA testing works or read about Embark to see how we’re different from the competition.